cmkhaledsaifullah/DeepAPIMethodCumArgRecc/README.md

-# DeepAPIMethodCallReccomendation
+# DAMCA Context Colelctor
-Context Collection branch is a java program coded using symbol solver api of java parser system.
+DAMCA Context Collector branch is a java program coded using symbol solver api of java parser system.
 The code generate AST information for DAMCA, SLP and SLAMC systems for any java project.

 ## Getting Started